 Report a problem in the park

 You can use our City Parks problem report form to tell us about any park problems.

 Activities at Preston Park

 Preston Park Rock Garden Conservation & Gardening Group meet every Wednesday.

 For more information, send an email to email@example.com, or phone 01273 292 929.

 Preston Park Gardening Club meet every Thursday.
 Contact details are above.

 There are many ways to become involved in the community future of Preston Park:

-- Go to the Friends of Preston Park webpage to learn more about the park, its history and heritage, and to find out more
+- go to the Friends of Preston Park webpage to learn more about the park and its history and heritage

-- Use our events diary to find more events and activities at this, and other, parks across the city.
+- use our events diary to find more events and activities at parks across the city

-- Children's playground.
-Find out more about playgrounds in the city.
+The park has a children's playground.
+You can find out more about playgrounds in the city.

-- Two cafes (Rotunda Cafe and Chalet Cafe) - details above
+- 2 cafes (Rotunda Cafe and Chalet Cafe)

 - Preston Manor

-There is a friendly and popular 1.5 mile walk around Preston Park, meeting at the Rotunda Cafe at 10am on Mondays - see.Healthwalks .
+There's a friendly and popular 1.5-mile walk around Preston Park, meeting at the Rotunda Cafe at 10am on Mondays.
+Find out more about Healthwalks.